Mufa32342/Smart-Classroom-Edge-AI-System/README.md

     ├── best.pt       ← Place your trained PyTorch weights here
     └── best.onnx     ← Place your exported ONNX model here
 ```
-❓ What about best.onnx?
-It's been excluded.
-The .onnx file can always be re-generated from best.pt using this one line inside the training notebook:

-from ultralytics import YOLO
-model = YOLO("backend/models/best.pt")
-model.export(format="onnx")

----

 ### 4. Run the FastAPI Server